Closing the Halls

 These details provide useful information to ensure a smooth transition out of the residence halls at the close of the academic year.
 Take a few minutes to educate yourself.
 It will definitely help you avoid drama, confusion and fines.

-The residence halls and apartments will close at 3pm on Friday, May 4 for all non-graduating students and at 3pm on Sunday, May 6 for those who are graduating.
-Meal service will conclude with dinner on Thursday, May 4 including any remaining flex points.
+The residence halls and apartments will close at 3pm on Friday, May 10 for all non-graduating students and at 3pm on Sunday, May 12 for those who are graduating.
+Meal service will conclude with dinner on Thursday, May 9 including all remaining flex points.

-ATTEND THE CLOSING MEETING IN YOUR COMMUNITY – Your RA will schedule a community meeting to talk through the important details for closing.
+ATTEND THE CLOSING MEETING IN YOUR COMMUNITY – Your RA/RCA will schedule a community meeting to talk through the important details for closing.
 If you miss that meeting, you will need to carefully review all of the details in this document.

 MAKE AN APPOINTMENT WITH YOUR RA/RCA TO CHECK YOUR ROOM – Your RA will post an appointment sheet for you to sign up for a 15 minute appointment to check out of your room.
 You must be fully ready to vacate at the time of your appointment (see list below).
-Appointments will be available beginning Monday, April 30th and continue through May 4th and for graduating seniors on May 6th.
-If you plan to depart campus before May 3rd, or you must leave the building between 10pm and 8am the following morning between May 3rd and May 6th, you may request EXPRESS CHECK-OUT.
+Appointments will be available beginning Monday, May 6th and continue through 3pm May 10th and for graduating seniors on Sunday, May 12 between 9am and 3pm.
+If you plan to depart campus before May 10, or you must leave the building between 10pm and 8am the following morning between May 9 and May 12, you may request EXPRESS CHECK-OUT from your Area Director.